Tokyo Disney Resort

 - Snacks from theme park food carts: packaged ice cream treat ¥300; box of popcorn ¥300; souvenir popcorn bucket ¥2000; turkey leg ¥500

 Hotels are the most expensive aspect of visiting Tokyo Disney Resort.
 Land is extremely precious in Japan and that is very much reflected in the cost of hotel rooms.
-If you want to stay on-site at an official Tokyo Disney Resort hotel, the cheapest room at Ambassador Hotel, in the lowest-priced season in 2014, is ¥30000 a night.
+If you want to stay on-site at one of the three Disney-owned Tokyo Disney Resort hotels, the cheapest room at Ambassador Hotel, in the lowest-priced season in 2014, is ¥30000 a night.
 Fortunately the resort is very close to central Tokyo — about 15-20 minutes by commuter train from JR Tokyo Station — so there are many other possibilities.
 See the Hotel Options section below for suggestions.

-An important thing to bear in mind is that Japanese hotels typically charge per person, not per room.
+An important thing to bear in mind is that Japanese hotels typically charge per person, not per room, though if you’re booking at a big international chain or through an online travel agency like Expedia or Orbitz that shouldn’t be an issue; just enter the total number of people and it’ll show you the available rooms and how many people they sleep.
 (Unless otherwise noted, prices quoted below are for a double room sleeping two people.)
-Also, even if you’re willing to pay for extra occupants, many Japanese hotel rooms are so small that they don’t sleep more than two, or at most three, people.
-That can be an issue if you’re travelling with a family: you may need to book two rooms.
+Many Japanese hotel rooms are so small that they don’t sleep more than two, or at most three, people.
+That can be an issue if you’re travelling with a family: you may need to book two rooms, depending on the hotel.

 There are four seasons at the Disney hotels: Value, Regular, Peak and Top.
 Value season is mainly weekdays in January and February.
 Regular season is mainly weekdays in May, September, October, November and the first half of December.
 Peak and Top seasons include most Fridays, Saturdays and Sundays, the last half of July, all of August and the late December through early January holiday season.